Sep 05 2024

 IT shops tend to acquire computing “cruft” over the years.
 An audit might reveal redundant, defective or useless equipment that could be retired via consolidation, reducing exhaust heat and thus cooling requirements.

 This sounds like a simple step to take, but don’t underestimate the challenge presented.
-Computing cruft exists because change is hard, and a consolidation project will require IT expertise to achieve success with minimal operating disruptions.
+Computing cruft exists because change is hard.
+A consolidation project will require IT expertise to achieve success with minimal operating disruptions.

 DIG DEEPER: How asset-tracking technology can save money and reduce risk.